db0/Android-Netrunner-OCTGN/scripts/Autoscripts_legend.md

 This Is used in combination with -perX usually and it merely divides the multiplier by the given amount.
 (E.g. see Food Fight)
 When used in the RequestInt core command, it makes sure the player gives a number that can be cleanly divided.

+### -ignore

+It is used for cards like Project Venice, where we need to start counting a multiplier after a certain level.

 ### -from / -to

 Used by the DrawX core command to decide on from which pile and to which pile to send the cards it's drawing.